Mature Drivers

 Older Driver

 Aged 65 and over, mature drivers (also referred to as older drivers) represent a growing segment of America's licensed drivers but face an increased risk of traffic-related injuries and fatalities.
-In 2020 there were 6,549 people 65 and older killed and an estimated 233,235 injured in motor vehicle traffic crashes.1
+In 2022, there were 7,870 people 65 and older killed in traffic crashes in the United States – the highest number of deaths since federal records began in 1975 (Overview of Motor Vehicle Traffic Crashes in 2022, National Highway Traffic Safety Administration).

 GHSA Policy